JavarBS/JavarBS/README.md

 - Machine learning applications in finance

 ## 🎯 Career Goals
-Seeking Data Analyst opportunities where I can leverage my analytical skills, technical expertise, and passion for data to drive business impact.
+Transitioning from IT Deployment into Data Analyst, Business Analyst, or Project Management roles where I can grow my SQL/Python skills into professional experience while applying my operational and technical background.

 ## 📫 Connect With Me
 - 💼 LinkedIn: www.linkedin.com/in/javarscott